Understanding Live-in Care Costs & Funding

 • Mental health, learning disabilities and autism

-The level of clinical input and specialist support needed has a direct impact on cost.
+The level of clinical involvement and specialist support needed plays a role in overall cost.
 It’s about making sure the care you receive is safe, appropriate and able to adapt as life changes.

 Ways People Fund Live-in Care

-There isn’t one “right” way to fund live-in care.
-Most families use a combination of options, shaped by personal circumstances and how care needs develop over time.
+There isn’t a single “right” way to fund care.
+Most people find it’s a mix of options, shaped by personal circumstances and how support needs change over time.

 Self-funding